mui/mui-x/docs/data/data-grid/row-ordering/row-ordering.md

 <p class="description">Drag and drop your rows to reorder them.</p>

-Row reordering allows to rearrange rows by dragging the special reordering cell.
+Row reordering lets users rearrange rows by dragging the special reordering cell.

 By default, row reordering is disabled.
 To enable it, you need to add the `rowReordering` prop.